-The Freedom SW is designed with a number of protection features to provide efficient operation.
+The Freedom SW 230V is designed with a number of protection features to provide efficient operation.
 If, however, you have any problems operating your inverter/charger read this troubleshooting chapter.

-If you cannot resolve the problem, record the necessary information on the form, "Information About Your System" on page 85.
-This information will help your dealer or Xantrex Customer Service to assist you better when you contact them.
+If you cannot resolve the problem, record the information about your system.
+This information will help your dealer or customer service to assist you better when you contact them.